We know this is a challenging time for families in Evanston.

 - JCFS offers a staffed warmline to combat social isolation and anxiety.
 Please call (855) 275-5237 to speak to a clinician.

-- Nicor Gas and ComEd have voluntarily suspended service disconnections for non-payment, effective immediately (3/17/20) through May 1 for all residential and commercial customers.
+- Nicor Gas has voluntarily suspended service disconnections for non-payment, effective immediately for all residential and commercial customers.

-- Through May 31, applications for the Low Income Home Energy Assistance Program (LIHEAP) are open to any households at or under 150% of the federal poverty guidelines (around $38,625 for a family of 4).
+- Applications for the Low Income Home Energy Assistance Program (LIHEAP) are open to any households at or under 150% of the federal poverty guidelines (around $38,625 for a family of 4).
 Visit www.liheapillinois.com or call (877)411- 9276.

 - City of Evanston has waived nonpayment penalties and delayed enforcement measures regarding water, sewer, and sanitation bills; parking and compliance citations; and liquor and amusement taxes.